 Natural analogs offer all of the benefits and drawbacks that come with the complexity of earth systems.
-They should be viewed as one of many approaches available to OAE researchers.
-Manipulative experiments may be the most conclusive in terms of demonstrating immediate impact.
+They should 50 be viewed as one of many approaches available to OAE researchers.
 Laboratory experiments (Iglesias-Rodriguez et al., 2023, this volume) offer ultimate control over conditions and variables, but their results can be challenging to apply to the real world.
 Mesocosms (Riebesell et al., 2023, this volume) are one step up in complexity, and benefit from not requiring permits to operate, but are costly and limited in their spatial and temporal applications.
-Field experiments (Albright et al., 2023, this volume) will provide the most information about real-world impacts.
+Field experiments (Albright et al., 2023, this volume) are valuable, and ultimately will most closely resemble real-world deployments.
 However, they require permits and resources that, currently, make them difficult and sometimes prohibitive to execute.
-In addition, none of these manipulative approaches can provide information on longer-term feedbacks or on large-scale processes.
-They may not last long enough to document adaptation of ecosystems to sustained alkalinity inputs.
-They also may be biased due to the timing and spatial limitations of these experiments, thus missing critical events such as the impact of weather, storms, turbidity flows, etc. Natural analogs can supplement these manipulative approaches in terms of complexity, scope, and scale.
-They will not necessarily give "clean" results for alkalinity effects alone; rather they offer a rich perspective on how OAE may look at scale.
+Natural analogs can supplement these approaches in terms of complexity, scope, and scale.
+They will not necessarily give "clean" results for alkalinity effects alone; rather they offer a rich perspective on how OAE may look at scale, without requiring field experiments.

-Examples of recent studies of natural analogs in the context of OAE are still limited.
-However, previous research on ocean acidification (OA) highlights some of the difficulties and complexity associated with natural sites (e.g., Hall-Spencer et al., 2008, Tyrrell et al., 2008; Kroeker et al., 2013; Manzello et al., 2014; reviewed in Rastrick et al., 2018).
-Relevant examples for OAE may include large river plumes and estuarine systems where runoff into coastal systems - depending on catchment and underlying bedrock - may create interacting gradients in environmental parameters such as alkalinity, particulate matter, dissolved inorganic carbon (DIC), salinity and/or macronutrients (Raymond & Cole, 2003; McGrath et al., 2016; Gomez et al., 2021), with each of these factors potentially triggering specific species-level or ecosystem responses.
+Examples of recent studies of natural analogs in the context of OAE are still limited, however, previous research on ocean acidification (OA) highlights some of the difficulties and complexity associated with natural sites (e.g., Hall-Spencer et

+- 60 al., 2008, Tyrrell et al., 2008; Kroeker et al., 2013; Manzello et al., 2014; reviewed in Rastrick et al., 2018).
+Relevant examples for OAE may include large river plumes and estuarine systems where runoff into coastal systems - depending on catchment and underlying bedrock - may create interacting gradients in environmental parameters such as alkalinity, particulate matter, dissolved inorganic carbon (DIC), salinity and/or macronutrients (Raymond & Cole, 2003; McGrath et al., 2016; Gomez et al., 2021), with each of these factors potentially triggering specific species-level or ecosystem responses. - 65 Effects of covarying factors may be large and can wrongfully be attributed to the main variable or process of interest (in this case, alkalinity enhancement).
+To some degree, targeted site selection can minimize the number of confounding factors.
+Ideal locations for specific process studies would be sites with distinct spatial and/or temporal gradients in alkalinity and limited fluctuations in other environmental variables (e.g., temperature and salinity, particulate matter, nutrients).